Managing an underperforming employee is tough. Here’s advice from 1,000+ managers in Know Your Team on how to address poor performance.

 - How do you know that the employee is underperforming?
 For instance, have you been told that the employee is “slow”?
 What does slow mean in this case?
 If the person spends more (perceived) time than other people doing similar work but does so with fewer errors, you might, in fact, prefer that.

 - Can you articulate the expected level of performance?
 What specifically does this person need to do to improve?

 Don’t delay.
 As soon as you feel you might need to have “the talk,” the clock countdown starts.
 Every minute you postpone talking about an employee’s poor performance, the greater the likelihood their performance will get even worse.
 Schedule a one-on-one meeting immediately, if one isn’t already on the books.

 Yes, it’s far from fun to have to talk about poor performance with an employee.
 But you only exacerbate the damaging ramifications on your team by not having the conversation sooner.

 The time to have “the talk” is now.

 🌟 One of the best ways to have this “talk” with an employee is by holding a one-on-one meeting.
-Use our One-on-Ones Tool in Know Your Team to write a shared agenda for this meeting ahead of time, so your direct report has an adequate heads up.
+Use our one-on-ones guide in Know Your Team to write a shared agenda for this meeting ahead of time, so your direct report has an adequate heads up.
 Additionally, you can avoid situations of underperformance in the future by holding regular one-on-one meetings.
 The incremental conversations and coaching can help someone who’s underperforming know and improve their performance over time.
-Our One-on-Ones Tool can help, either way.
 Try Know Your Team for yourself today.